 This is an optional sign reading 'Tiredness Can Kill/Take a Break'.
 In the 1990s the Highways Agency placed them along roads where there is likely to be a high number of fatigue-related accidents.
 They are always placed two miles before a service area to remind drivers to take a break without leading to large numbers stopping inappropriate places, except for one sign on the M5 which is there as the road is particularly dull.

-Contrary to popular belief, they are put up by and maintained by the Highways Agency, who normally choose the locations for them too.
+Contrary to popular belief, they are put up by and maintained by Highways England, who normally choose the locations for them too.
 In the early 2000s some operators paid to have signs installed next to their services.
 No study has been done into whether they get more people to stop or reduce accidents.

 Services Open As Usual